Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

     ret = webrtc_create_offer(webrtc, NULL, &offer_desc);
     ```

-    In the following example code, it creates offer description which includes an audio stream with OPUS codec of `WEBRTC_TRANSCEIVER_DIRECTION_SENDRECV` and a video stream with H264 codec of `WEBRTC_TRANSCEIVER_DIRECTION_RECVONLY`:
+    In the following example code, it creates an offer description which includes an audio stream with OPUS codec of `WEBRTC_TRANSCEIVER_DIRECTION_SENDRECV` and a video stream with H264 codec of `WEBRTC_TRANSCEIVER_DIRECTION_RECVONLY`:

     ```c
     int ret;